Infrared Image Super-Resolution: Systematic Review, and Future Trends: Fundamentals of Infrared Images

 \subsubsection{Difficulties w.r.t.
 Lenses}

 In general, we need more light to be captured by the imaging system to get better image quality\cite{laikin2018lens,yuan2018compressive}.
 But more light means a larger lens, which brings two main challenges: First, the more sophisticated instrumentation required will increase the costs and difficulties in the entire industrial design\cite{rabal2018dynamic,lee2007image}.
 Secondly, larger optical lenses make the size of the detector also larger\cite{yuan2018compressive}.
 It makes the whole size of the imaging system becomes larger and the combination of both becomes more difficult\cite{mas2020study}.
-In motion situations, such as fast-moving environments, less light will arrive at the machine, making the image quality poor\cite{yuan2018compressive,bijl2012effectiveness}.
+In motion situations, such as fast-moving environments, less light will arrive at the machine, making the image quality poor\cite{yuan2018compressive,bijl2012effectiveness}. \rr{These optical constraints directly contribute to a lower signal-to-noise ratio (SNR) and limited spatial resolution in the captured raw images, establishing a challenging baseline for any subsequent SR task.}